mdmusharruf13/nextjs-learning/next14-ld/README.md

 - Invalid HTML tag nesting.

 It can also happen if the client has a browser extension installed which messes with the HTML before React loaded.

+### dynamic()

+This function lets you dynamically import a component.
+It uses React.lazy() with Suspense under the hood.